 Can I remove a cosigner from my lease?

-Yes, you can remove a cosigner from your lease but it requires the landlord’s approval.
+Yes, you can remove a cosigner from your lease, but it requires the landlord’s approval.
 You must typically prove financial stability.
 You must have a steady income or improved credit before the landlord will consider releasing the cosigner.

 Can someone cosign a lease and not live there?